Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Earlier, Naegi is also seen struggling to hold back tears, followed by a shot of the victim's portrait—and even the portrait is made sadder, as instead of a black and white copy of the default sprite it's the victim staring wide-eyed at the camera.

-In spite of being incredibly rushed to accomodate for a lot of ground during Chapter 3, episode 6 has quite a few, including Ishimaru tearfully speaking to Alter Ego about Mondo, and Yamada's final words, tearfully choked out before his death.
+In spite of being incredibly rushed to accomodate for a lot of ground during Chapter 3, episode 6 has quite a few, including Ishimaru tearfully speaking to Alter Ego about Mondo, and Yamada's final words, sadly choked out before his death.
 For anyone knowing the truth about Yamada's killer and their motivation for it, it makes the scene even more gut-wrenching than it was in the game, pacing-issues aside.

-The end of episode six, added Yamada, with tears in his eyes as he dies.
+The end of episode six added Yamada, with tears in his eyes as he dies.

 In-game, the sprites in the courtroom tend to retain the last expression from when the character had dialogue, which can lead to some odd moments when they're in view as another character speaks, but the anime has the extra touch of Hagakure lowering his head in shame as Asahina accuses everyone of driving Ogami to her death.